What is Preimplantation Genetic Testing (PGT)?

-Typically, during IVF, 1 or 2 embryos are transferred into the uterus 5-7 days after fertilization at the blastocyst stage.
+Typically, during IVF, one embryo is transferred into the uterus 5-7 days after fertilization at the blastocyst stage.
 Not all embryos progress to the blastocyst stage and not all blastocysts are genetically normal.
 Selecting the right embryo for transfer is tricky because looks can be deceiving.
 The embryo may look good and still be genetically abnormal.

 Chromosome abnormalities (aneuploidy) in human embryos is the major cause of in vitro fertilization (IVF) failure and miscarriage.
 The incidence of chromosomal abnormalities in embryos increases exponentially in women over the age of 35 years.